Information- and Coding-Theoretic Analysis of the RLWE Channel: Information-Theoretic Analysis of the RLWE/MLWE channel

 The following corollary is standard textbook knowledge in the field of information theory and can for instance be found in \cite{massey1998applied}.
-We recap it here for the the sake of completeness. \begin{Corollary} For uniformly dispersive channels the the channel capacity is equal to
+We recap it here for the the sake of completeness. \begin{Lemma} For uniformly dispersive channels the channel capacity is equal to